Ms. Laura, Director and Primary Teacher

 Ms. Laura is the Director of our school and also the Montessori teacher of our Primary class (with children age 3 through 6).
 She has a Bachelor’s degree and a Master’s degree both in Psychology and is an American Montessori Society (AMS) certified Montessori teacher in both Primary and Infants & Toddlers.
-She has also completed the AMS Administrator Credential program at the Institute for Advanced Montessori Studies.
+She also has an AMS Administrator Credential.
 She is qualified by the state of Maryland to be a lead Infant, Toddler, and Preschool teacher, and also to be a Director of a Montessori school in Maryland and has several years of experience doing these things in Montessori schools.
 She loves being a leader with the goal of cultivating a flourishing and transformative work environment for adults and classroom environment for children.

 She also appreciates how the Montessori philosophy is consistent with her values of remaining mindful of the choice to be happy, finding joy in the service of others, and cultivating Peace by focusing on things that Unify rather than Divide.
 Her other interests include mindfulness training; moving meditation; organic gardening; preparing food in ways that are considered healthy according to the latest research; learning foreign languages, learning sign language, and new technology; learning about foreign cultures, and sharing these things with the children in our school.

 Ms. Laura also has an appreciation for the Reggio Emilia method for our after-care program.
 The Reggio Emilia approach is similar to Montessori in that it is a student-centered and constructivist method that utilizes self-directed, experiential project-based learning, in relationship-oriented environments, and is based on the principles of respect, responsibility, and community.
 The Reggio Emilia Approach was developed by pedagogist Loris Malaguzzi and parents in the villages around the city of Reggio Emilia, Italy, and derives its name from that city.